MestreALMO/Github_Explorer/README.md

   <h3 align="center">Github_Explorer</h3>
 </p>

 This is a project of mine that display information of projects of GitHub.
-The information this application return is 100% accurate as this project was made by getting and displaying the information from the [GitHub API](https://api.github.com/).
+The information this application returns is 100% accurate as this project was made by getting and displaying the information from the [GitHub API](https://api.github.com/).

 </br>